dotmaxxx/ANeT-SelfService-Shift-Bot/README.md

-# ⚠️ Disclaimer: This software is provided "AS IS", with no warranty.
-I am not responsible for any damages, losses, or personal/work-related consequences resulting from its use or misuse.

-# 🛑 This software is no longer maintained.
-No updates, bug fixes, or technical support will be provided.
-Use entirely at your own risk.

 # ANeT SelfService Shift Bot
 Scans for available shifts on the ANeT SelfService website (used by big organizations like TESCO etc...) and alerts a telegram chat/groupchat if some available shifts are found.
 Compatible with OneLogin MFA, fully controlled by commands via telegram chat, and much more...